List of Danger Mouse (2015 TV series) episodes: Series 1 (2015–16)

-Series 1 premiered on the 34 anniversary of the 1981 series of the same name: 28 September 2015.
-Originally planned to consist of 52 episode segments, the series only consisted of 50 episode segments due to four of these episodes joining to make two double-length episodes.
-A Christmas special, one of the double-length episodes, with Richard Ayoade and Brian Blessed was confirmed: "The Snowman Cometh".
+Series 1 premiered on the 34-year anniversary of the 1981 series of the same name: 28 September 2015.
+Originally planned to consist of 52 episodes, the series in the end would only consist of 50 episodes.
+The opening episode being a double length special.
+The first of two.
+A Christmas special, the second of the two double-length episodes, this with Richard Ayoade and Brian Blessed was confirmed: "The Snowman Cometh".

 Series 2 (2017–19)

 The first two episodes of series 2 were supposed to have premiered on 24 May 2017 as part of CBBC's "Danger Mouse Day", followed by the rest of the series from 4 September 2017.
 However, "Danger Mouse Day" was later postponed until 14 June 2017.

-Originally planned to be series 3, the 26 episodes of 11 minutes length were transferred to Series 2 to make 52 episodes and 49 episode segments overall.
+Originally planned to consist of 3 series across 102 episodes (50 episodes of Series 1 and two further series each of 26 episodes).
+It was later decided that the 26 episodes of 11 minutes making up a planned third series would be dropped and to instead extend Series 2 to include 49 episodes with 3 being double length specials.
+The series would now have a total of 99 episodes.
 The first 5 new episodes of the series were shown on the BBC iPlayer, with new episode being screened on CBBC from 17 September 2018.